gaboesquivel/gaboesquivel.com/content/bio.md

 Through hard work, a lot of study and practice I grew from web developer with skills for client side apps to a fullstack engineer that can work end to end, from mobile apps to cloud, databases, devops automation and blockchain.

-I've played the role of lead architect, agile manager and head of engineering, mentoring and leading the development team from the perspective of someone that has been there in the trenches; keeping a positive and friendly attitude, trying to make engineers as happy an productive as they can possibly be while leveraging technologies that provide competitive business advantages such as less time-to-market and better user experiences.

 In 2016 I married @laubits, my beloved wife who gave me a beautiful daughter named Coral, my biggest motivation.

 <div class="center-align-wrapper">